 For the 2015 PQRS, SETMA was required to report on 9 PQRS measures.
-The following is the 2015 data by provider with SETMA's totals and the totals for all users of NextGen EMR.
+The 2015 data by provider with SETMA's totals and the totals for all users of NextGen EMR is posted elsewhere on our website.
 Any result which is below 90% is posted in red meaning that it needs to be improved.
 Plans are in place for how to improve this performance in 2016 and 2017, in preparation for the MIPS Payments in 2019.
 When MIPS is instituted in 2017, we will be required to report on six measures.